kkraoj/lfmc_from_sar/README.md

 *Option 2: Python API-*
 If you want to download many maps, consider using (GEE's python API)[https://developers.google.com/earth-engine/python_install].
 It will let you download the maps without having to click the Run button for each map.
 In the link referred, follow the download instructions.
-1. Once you have the python API installed, run this script.
-TO BE FILLED.
+1. Once you have the python API installed, run this [script](TO BE FILLED).
 1. The maps will be downloaded to your Google Drive in a folder called "lfmc_folder".

 ## Repository details